 1. Surveillance

 It involves closely monitoring small lesions (<1 cm) discovered in screenings, typically with follow-ups every 3 months.
-It's a watchful approach, intervening only if tests reveal worsening conditions, aiming to detect any changes and act accordingly.
 The process includes regular exams and tests according to a set schedule.

 2. Ablation therapy